Introduction

 Single Sign On (SSO) allows customers to set up authentication using their internal Identity Provider (IdP).
 This allows users to have a single password for all web applications which support SSO function.

-Implementation Steps
+Implementation Steps:

-For testing the following should be set:
+For testing, the following should be set:

 SAML ACS URL = https://SSO testing environment url provided by Duco/saml/acs